needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 Setting the mode to anything other than **None** enables the OpenXR [XR_KHR_composition_layer depth extension](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#XR_KHR_composition_layer_depth).
 Unity ignores the **Depth Submission Mode** for OpenXR plug-ins that do not support this extension.

-<a name="Offscreen Rendering Only"></a>
-### Offscreen Rendering Only (Vulkan)

-**Offscreen Rendering Only** lets Unity know that the main display will not be used for rendering and to not allocate backbuffers for the main display.
-It is expected that the device's runtime will render it's own buffers to an offscreen display instead.
-This feature is only available on Android build targets.

-> [!NOTE]
-> If you enable **Offscreen Rendering Only** and the device's runtime does not allocate offscreen buffers then the app will not render.
-> If you disbale **Offscreen Rendering Only** then Unity will assume the main display is being used and allocate resources for backbuffers to blit with.
-> Apps meant to run on handheld devices must disable **Offscreen Rendering Only**.

 <a name="openxr-runtime"></a>
 ### Choose an OpenXR runtime to use in Play mode

 By default, Unity uses the OpenXR runtime that is setup as the active runtime for your computer.
 You can specify a different OpenXR runtime with the **Play Mode OpenXR Runtime** setting.
-Unity uses the selected runtime when you run a Scene using the Editor Play mode.
-See [Runtime Discovery](https://www.khronos.org/registry/OpenXR/specs/1.0/loader.html#runtime-discovery) for more information about how the active OpenXR runtime is determined.
+Unity uses the selected runtime when you run a Scene using the Unity Editor Play mode.
+Refer to [Runtime Discovery](https://www.khronos.org/registry/OpenXR/specs/1.0/loader.html#runtime-discovery) for more information about how the active OpenXR runtime is determined.

 > [!NOTE]
 > The **Play Mode OpenXR Runtime** setting is not saved between Editor sessions.
 It reverts to the **System Default** option on exit.